zeitgitter/git-timestamp/doc/Timestamping.md

   years?"](https://originstamp.org); sorry, but direct linking to that entry does not work.
 You have to scroll down and open the FAQ item yourself).

-On the other hand, `igitt` timestamping
+On the other hand, `zeitgitter` timestamping
 - returns an *immediate* timestamped signature as a proof, and
 - only requires the other operations to show that the timestamper itself is not misbehaving.

 As a further benefit, a network of independent timestampers

-- is much more energy efficient: An `igitt` timestamper on a tiny computer such as a Raspberry Pi may consume less than
+- is much more energy efficient: An `zeitgitter` timestamper on a tiny computer such as a Raspberry Pi may consume less than
   [one Watt](https://www.pidramble.com/wiki/benchmarks/power-consumption),
   while the Blockchain used